 You cannot use NMC to export the local host credentials for a NetWorker host that does not have an existing client resource that is configured on the NetWorker server.
-Procedure

-2. In the Hosts pane, right-click the target host, and then select Configure Local Agent.

-- 3. - On the Advanced tab, in the NW instance info operations attribute, select Export. - 4.
+- 1. On the Administration window, select Hosts. - The Hosts Management window appears. - 2.
+In the Hosts pane, right-click the target host, and then select Configure Local Agent. - 3.
+On the Advanced tab, in the NW instance info operations attribute, select Export. - 4.
 In the NW instance info file attribute, specify the path and name of the file that contains the exported information.

 For Windows paths, use a forward slash (/) when you specify the path.
-For example, when the mnd_credentials.txt file is in c:\users, specify: c:/users/mnd credentials.txt.
+For example, when the mnd\credentials.txt file is in c:\users, specify: c:/users/mnd credentials.txt.